chartjs/chartjs-plugin-annotation/docs/guide/types/point.md

 ### General

 If one of the axes does not match an axis in the chart, the point annotation will take the center of the chart as point.
 The 2 coordinates, xValue, yValue are optional.
-If not specified, the point annotation will take the center of the chart as point.
+If not specified, the point annotation will take the center of the scale dimension as point.

 The 4 coordinates, xMin, xMax, yMin, yMax are optional.
 If not specified, the box is expanded out to the edges in the respective direction and the box size is used to calculated the center of the point.
 To enable to use the box positioning, the `radius` must be set to `0` or `NaN`.